arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

 The time lag resolution, together with the maximum time lag, determine the number of cases we want to simulate.
 For each such case, however, we need to run many simulations in order to get a statistically meaningful result.
 The number of simulations per case is given by the ensemble size and the initial conditions.
-In our case, we have to inital states, :math:`\rho(0)=0` and :math:`\rho(0)=1`, and for each initial state we want to run :math:`100` simulations.
-This can easiest be achieved by placing :math:`100` synapses per initial state onto the cell.
+In our case, we have two inital states, :math:`\rho(0)=0` and :math:`\rho(0)=1`, and for each initial state we want to run :math:`100` simulations.
+We note, that the stochastic synapse mechanism does not alter the state of the cell, but couples one-way only by reacting to spikes.
+Therefore, we are allowed to simply place math:`100` synapses per initial state onto the cell without worrying about interference.
+Moreover, this has the benefit of exposing parallelism that Arbor can take advantage of.

 Thus, we create a simple cell with a midpoint at which we place our mechanisms: